-ISCC supports the transition to a circular and bio-based economy
+ISCC supports the transition to a circular economy and bioeconomy

 Plastic is everywhere.
 With the start of mass production in the